-The TLV320AIC3105 is a low-power stereo audio codec with multiple single-ended inputs and a stereo headphone amplifier.
-The output stages are programmable in single-ended or fully differential configurations.
-Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.
+The TLV320AlC3101 is a low-power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
+Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and applications.